Disturbance storm time index

 The disturbance storm time index, also known as the Dst index or Kyoto Dst index, is a measure of the strength of the Earth's ring current.

 The ring current around Earth produces a magnetic field that is directly opposite Earth's magnetic field; that is, if the difference between solar electrons and protons gets higher, then Earth's magnetic field becomes weaker.

 A negative Dst value means that Earth's magnetic field is weakened.
 This is particularly the case during solar storms.

-Its units are typically measured in nT (nano-Tesla).
+Its units are typically measured in nT (nanoteslas).